Court Rulings Index

 There are well established laws on how an ejection from the region should and must be handled.
 Section 3.5 of the Legal Code establishes a multi-step process that the Government must follow when ejecting a nation from the region, and that person is entitled to due process.
 This lends further legal support for the Court's original ruling.
 In the event that a nation is ejected for being a security risk to the region, the legal code does not provide for the removal of citizenship and does provide for redress to the nation in question.
 The Court must hold a hearing on the ejection and hold a trial on the underlying criminal activity, a process in which the Government must prove the nation acted in some manner.
 These protections and steps are well established for good reason.
 To permit the loss of citizenship based solely on an ejection and without due process opens the door for rogue officials to eject and remove citizenship of its opposition and suppress the rights of the people.

 An ejection is not a voluntary act in and of itself.
-It is the Government's reaction to an emergency and part of its program to address it.
-Many on this Court have experience and even led the response to a disease outbreak, and we are aware of the chaos of the event, the good and bad actors involved, and what happens or can happen to those who choose to not participate.
-Furthermore, nothing in the original briefings nor in the briefings for this review establish a factual rational or legal citation to support an argument that a nation's actions during a disease outbreak is sufficiently voluntary and cause for the removal of citizenship.
+In this case, it is the Government's reaction to an emergency and part of its program to address it.
+Many on this Court have experience and even led the response to a disease outbreak, and we are aware of the chaos of the event, the good and bad actors involved, and what happens or can happen to those who choose not to participate.
+Furthermore, nothing in the original briefings nor in the briefings for this review establish a factual rational or legal citation to support an argument that a nation's actions during a disease outbreak are sufficiently voluntary and cause for the removal of citizenship.
 In the context of a disease outbreak, ejections for the duration of the outbreak is a use of regional authority to control an emergency situation.

 Part of the emergency law governing the disease outbreak event regulates the time frame in which nations should return after leaving, and establishes this time frame as 3 days.
 As part of this process, the Speaker is mandated to contact all ejected nations and inform them of their right to return and the time frame allotted to them to make their return.
 The Regional Assembly determined this period of time and the amount of grace afforded to impacted nations in making their return.
 Because of these efforts, we consider it reasonable for citizenship to be at risk if an ejected nation chooses not to return after being contacted and given time to hear of and act on the warning provided by the Speaker.
 When this grace period elapses, and they have been properly informed, their decision not to return is just as voluntary as any self-directed departure from the region would be under non-emergency situations.
 Removal of citizenship under these circumstances would be valid and acceptable under the existing framework.
 However, the burden remains on the Government to establish that all requirements for the removal were met and that the circumstances were reasonable.
 A person whose citizenship is removed in this manner is still afforded the ability and opportunity to have their ejection judicially reviewed.